shakedown-street/pypm/README.md

 # pypm

-CLI/TUI project management tool built with Python.
-Building as a learning exercise.
+WIP CLI/TUI project management tool being built with Python as a learning exercise.

-## Features

-- Create, list, retrieve, update and delete projects and tasks from the CLI
-- List, retrieve, and delete projects from the TUI